jonryley/summit-growth-engine/stages/stage-3-pursue.md

   <img src="/images/Summit%20logo%20alpha.png" alt="Summit Logo" width="240"/>
 </p>

-# Stage 3 Pursue
+# Stage 3 Convert

 ## Objective

-Move the opportunity to a buying decision and secure commitment.
+Convert the shaped opportunity into a committed commercial agreement with clear delivery alignment and acceptable commercial risk.

+## Typical Inputs

+- Approved Stage 2 value case
+- Customer engagement and stakeholder feedback
+- Commercial proposal requirements
+- Pricing and delivery inputs
+- Procurement or governance requirements
+- Competitive intelligence

 ## Activities

-- Align key stakeholders
-- Run proposal or bid process
+- Finalise the commercial and solution proposal
+- Refine the win strategy and close plan
+- Validate stakeholder alignment and buying position
-- Confirm commercials
+- Confirm commercial structure and pricing
+- Address customer objections, concerns, and risks
-- Handle objections and risk concerns
+- Manage negotiations and procurement activity
-- Strengthen executive sponsorship
-- Manage legal, procurement, and governance steps
+- Align delivery, operational, legal, and commercial stakeholders
+- Assess contractual and delivery risks
+- Secure internal governance and approval
-- Secure agreement and close plan
+- Drive the opportunity towards formal commitment and close

-## Required Output
+## Required Outputs

-- Proposal submitted
-- Commercial terms agreed in principle
+- Final proposal or commercial offer
+- Agreed commercial structure and pricing
-- Close plan active
+- Active close plan
-- Decision path visible
+- Confirmed stakeholder and decision map
+- Risk and approval assessment
+- Negotiated commercial position
+- Recommendation to progress, hold, rework, or stop

 ## Entry Criteria

-- Value case developed
+- Customer value case approved
-- Solution direction supported
+- Solution direction and commercial logic agreed
+- Stakeholder engagement established
-- Internal and external stakeholders engaged
+- Internal commitment to pursue confirmed

 ## Exit Criteria

-- Contract award, formal commitment, or approved next step to delivery
+- A commercial agreement, contract award, or formal customer commitment is achieved with acceptable delivery and commercial risk

 ## Key Questions

-- Is there a live buying process
+- Do we understand the buying and approval process?
-- Who signs
+- Who makes the final decision?
+- Is the proposal aligned to customer priorities?
+- Are commercial terms acceptable?
-- What could block the decision
+- What could prevent the deal from closing?
-- What has to happen to close
-- Are we preferred
+- Are delivery and operational teams aligned and ready?